crate/cratedb-guide/docs/integrate/airflow/index.md

 arbitrary number of workers.
 Pipelines are defined in Python, allowing for dynamic pipeline generation and on-demand, code-driven pipeline invocation.

-Pipeline parameterization is using the powerful Jinja templating engine.
+Airflow parameterizes pipelines with the Jinja templating engine.
 To extend the system, you can define your own operators and extend libraries to fit the level of abstraction that suits your environment.
 :::